British phone maker Wileyfox in administration as it looks for funding

 "The market has moved away from them since they launched the brand in 2015," Wood said.
 "The challenges were likely compounded by problems getting funding from the company's Russian backers, and significant increases in the cost of components, which would quickly swing a smartphone maker with very narrow margins into a loss making position."

-"Today is a sad day not just because I lost my job but because I believed in the Wileyfox brand," said Wileyfox-Jack.
+"Today is a sad day not just because I lost my job but because I believed in the Wileyfox brand," Wileyfox-Jack said on Reddit.
 "As for hopes of restructuring/buy-outs happening [...]
 I am doubtful, but if anyone out there has some cash to spare, please go ahead and buy Wileyfox.
 I liked working there."

 Be respectful, keep it clean and stay on topic.
 We'll remove comments that violate our policy.